 Red series sediments are conspicuous at the side and top part of the dome.
 It contains gypsum layers within the bed.
 Shouldering effect of the rhyolite emplacement tilts it at the hillside.
 Olivine basalt occurs mainly at the top of the dome.
 The olivine concentration varies from place to place but is generally present abundantly.
 However weathering is pervasive on olivine.
-Ignimbritic flows are only confined within the caldera for thin circular pattern surrounding the volcanic centre.
+Ignimbritic flows are only confined within the caldera for thin circular pattern surrounding volcanic centre.
 Vitrified flows occur in some places within the rhyolite.
-Thick pumice deposit is the characteristic feature of this dome.
+Thick pumice deposit is characteristic feature of this dome.
 It extends for about 70 m thick.
-Both white and red collared, and various size fractions occur within the strata.
-Isolated granite boulders are also found elsewhere within this unit.
-Pumice covers the plateau portion of the mountain.
-Roof pendants of kyanite schists expose close to Illegedi.
-Some of the Illegedi geothermal manifestation occurs in this rock type.
+Both white and red colored and various size fractions occur within the strata.